 After walking up and down the street disagreeing about where to eat we eventually settled on BBQ nights after seeing that it was quite busy with locals, always a good sign I think.
 Service here was nice and friendly and we opted for a sharing mixed grill between us, a naan bread each (peshwari for life), and they gave a complimentary rise.
 They swapped out the fish for chicken on the mixed grill happily, as neither of us eat fish.
 Served on sizzling hot plates this place was really lovely, whilst not being anything dressy.
 In addition to our food we also had 4 drinks, and thought the price of this was again very reasonable.

 Located: Central Market // Time Visited: Thursday Lunchtime

-This was a great little find in Central Market, we opted here as it looked the most comfortable of seating options out of the limited options in the Market.
+This was a great little find in Central Market, we opted here as it looked the most comfortable of seating options out of the limited options in the Market and we had a long day of morning before hand.
 This was a thai restaurant and after seeing/smelling food come out we went a bit overboard with our ordering here – whilst we only ordered 4 portions the sizes were generous.
 We had Spring rolls (which were so deliciously fresh), Pineapple Rice with Pineapple Chicken (which came with a free Noodle Salad), Coconut Butter Chicken (mouthwateringly good, beautiful buttery sauce with crispy chicken on the inside), with a vegetarian noodles which we definitely didn’t need.

 Beer here was affordable (15RM) which made a change as quite often it was pricey, the ice teas were very ‘tea-y’ and I wasn’t the biggest fan.
 Between us ordering a beer, 2 ice teas and a coke.
 The restaurant itself was quite lovely with shutters opening onto the upper floor of the market.